ac110718/email_server_rust/notes/notes_rust_zero2prod.md

 Separation of concerns.
 Use parsing to convert a type from "wire format" (url encoded data from HTML form) to domain model (NewSubscriber) used in app.

+try_into and try from is essentially trait that implements a parsing function